evaluating-adversarial-robustness/adv-eval-paper/README.md

 - Alexey Kurakin (Google Brain)

-NOTE: contributors are ordered according to the amount of their contribution to the text of the paper, similarly to
+NOTE: contributors are ordered according to the amount of their contribution to the text of the paper, similar to the
 [Cleverhans tech report](https://github.com/tensorflow/cleverhans#authors).
-List of contributors could be expanded and order may change with the new revisions of the paper.
+List of contributors may be expanded and order may change with the new revisions of the paper.

 ## Changelog